Stateside/JurisdictionPOC/jsc/README.md

 # Development

-To install all dependencies run
+To install all dependencies, type:
 ```
 yarn
 ```

 ---
-To compile all smart contracts and update the typechain-types run
+To compile all smart contracts and update the jsc/typechain-types folder, type:
 ```
 yarn hardhat compile
 ```

 ---
-To run smart contract unit tests run
+To execute all the smart contract unit tests, type:
 ```
 yarn hardhat test
 ```

 ---
-To run an instance of the hardhat blockchain simulation (Starts a JSON-RPC server on top of Hardhat EVM)
+To run an instance of the hardhat blockchain simulation (Starts a JSON-RPC server on top of Hardhat EVM), type:
 ```
-yarn hardhat node
+yarn hardhat node --tags development
 ```
+This will run the "localhost" blockchain with only the "development" contracts deployed.

 ---
-To deploy contracts to the localhost blockchain run
+To deploy updated contracts to the running localhost blockchain for testing the frontend, type:
 ```
-yarn hardhat deploy --reset --network localhost
+yarn hardhat deploy --reset --network localhost --tags development
 ```
+This will remove all old deployments (--reset), deploy them to the "localhost" blockchain (rather than the "hardhat" one used for unit testing), and deploy only the development contracts.

 ---
-To see the addresses of deployed development contracts perform the following series of steps:
+To see the addresses of deployed development contracts perform the following series of steps, type:
 ```
-yarn hardhat deploy --reset --network localhost
+yarn hardhat deploy --reset --network localhost --tags development
 cd ../frontend
 yarn dev
 ```